pdoehle/swc-notes/python.md

 - In Python we refer to `True` and `False` values as *booleans*. `<` is an example of a boolean operator.

-> Conditionals in Python can handle more than just strickly boolean values.
+> Conditionals in Python can handle more than just boolean values.
 Try the following code and explain the rules for whether or not a conditional statement is executed.

 ```python
 if '':